vkit-x/wden/tool/README.md

 ## Overview

+Goals

-wden project attempts to provide the best practices to use docker container as development environment for researcher and algorithm engineer.
+- Attempt to provide an out-of-the-box experience to use docker container as the development environment, especially for Python developer, ML/DL engineer & researcher.
+- Setup a project boilerplate that is easy to understand.
+User with bash scripting and docker experience should be able to modify or extend the current codebase within 10 mins.
+While this project ships with the Python toolchain, most of the setup is not bound to Python, but instead is related to development experience (see the [Usage](#Usage) session).
+Hence this project could be extend to support variant scope development.

+Section [Images](#Images) documents the out-of-the-box prebuilt images.
+Section [Usage](#Usage) documents the typical use cases with examples.

 ## Images